colton-gabertan/NSACodeBreaker2021/README.md

 ### Reversing

-Luckily, this binary wasn't stripped of debug symbols, allowing us to successfully degug it without too many hiccups.
-There is even a well-defined main, which is a good starting point to start exploring this program.
+Luckily, this binary wasn't stripped of debug symbols, allowing us to successfully debug it without too many hiccups.
+There is even a well-defined `main()`, which is a good starting point to explore this program.
 Some of the subroutines are either mangled or have their names obfuscated, but that isn't much of a problem as we begin to walk through the execution of code and observe the disassembly as well as the decompilation.